 Before getting an emotional support animal in Colorado, you’ll need to brush up on the terminology.
-Some people use the term assistance animal as a catch-all for any animal that helps people, including service animals, therapy animals, and emotional support animals.
-However, there is a difference between these three types of assistance animal, and the legislation reflects this distinction.
+Some people use the term assistance animal as a catch-all for any animal that helps people, including service animals and emotional support animals.
+However, there is a difference between these two types of assistance animals, and the legislation reflects this distinction.

 A service animal is highly trained and performs a specific task for a person with physical disabilities.
 This might be a guide dog helping a person who is visually impaired.
-Service dogs can also predict fits or help with mobility-related tasks for wheelchair users.
+Service dogs can also help with mobility-related tasks for wheelchair users.
 Most service animals are dogs.

-An emotional support animal, also known as a psychiatric service animal or companion animal, is not specially trained.
-An ESA offers support to people with mental, emotional or psychiatric disabilities such as post-traumatic stress disorder, panic attacks or depression.
-An emotional support animal can be any kind of animal, including dogs, cats, miniature horses, birds or rodents.
+An emotional support animal, also known as a companion animal, is not specially trained.
+An ESA offers support to people with mental or emotional disabilities such as post-traumatic stress disorder, anxiety or depression.
+Emotional support animals are usually cats and dogs.

 How to get an Emotional Support Animal in Colorado: CertaPet’s simple 5 min process

 - Next, you need to see if you qualify for an ESA.
-Certapet has a free 5-minute screening process that will help you see if you are eligible for an emotional support dog.
+Certapet has a free 5-minute pre-screening process that will help you see if you are eligible for an emotional support dog.

-- If you are eligible, Certapet will connect you with a licensed mental health professional in Georgia (or any other state!) and you could have your ESA letter within 48 hours.
+- If you are eligible, Certapet will connect you with a licensed mental health professional in Colorado (or any other state!).
 It’s that simple!